gbif/embl-adapter/README.md

 # EMBL adapter
 Contains adapters for connecting EMBL content into GBIF.

-This repository contains an EMBL API crawler that builds DwC-A files suitable for ingestion into GBIF.
+This repository contains an EMBL API crawler that produces data that is later used for producing DwC-A files suitable for ingestion into GBIF.
 The result will replace the current [EMBL dataset](https://www.gbif.org/publisher/ada9d123-ddb4-467d-8891-806ea8d94230).

 Expected use of the EMBL API by the crawler is described in [this working document](https://docs.google.com/document/d/1GCBHAbKZasHRQWcsZFKVRkGlzqXT9XI_dnBTJQk1zj4/edit)